aaronfraint/teaching-colleagues/README.md

 # teaching-colleagues
 using Python, SQL, PostGIS, and others!

-## Learning Path
+## "`basic`" content:
+- Pure python topics:
+    - datetime
+    - list comprehension
 - Use `pandas` to load data from a variety of sources
+- SQL
     - Use `psycopg2` to make a new PostgreSQL database
     - Use `sqlalchemy` to write a `pandas` dataframe to SQL
     - Query data stored within a SQL database

 ## Setup